Berghaus

 Berghaus Limited is a British outdoor clothing and equipment brand founded in Newcastle upon Tyne, North East England, and now headquartered in nearby Sunderland.
 It was founded in 1966 by climbers and mountaineers Peter Lockey and Gordon Davison, initially as an importer and distributor of outdoors products.
 Lockey and Davison's outdoor store in Newcastle upon Tyne, went by the name of the LD Mountain Centre.
 In 1972 they began designing and manufacturing their own products for sale in their shop.
 They gave their brand the German name 'Berghaus' which translates as 'mountain house'.

 Berghaus offers a range of men's, women's and children's outdoor clothing and equipment, including waterproof jackets, fleeces, baselayers and legwear.
 They also produce a selection of outdoor specific accessories and footwear.

 History

-"It all began when climbers and mountaineers Peter Lockey and Gordon Davison from the North East of England, frustrated by what they saw as a lack of decent outdoor gear, decided to import and sell their own.
+Berghaus was founded in 1966 by Peter Lockey and Gordon Davison.

 Their specialist outdoor store in Newcastle upon Tyne, England, went by the name of the LD Mountain Centre and quickly gained a reputation for selling the very best in high-performance outdoor products from the likes of Atomic Skis, Marker Bindings and Nordica Ski."